-- Fairbanks – there is no way you haven’t heard of the University of Alaska Fairbanks and its Museum, in terms of quality of life and access to amenities its stands right behind Juneau.
-If you want to move to Alaska, but the cold is not really your cup of tea, then you should go straight for Fairbanks with an average summer temperature of 60 degrees, it is one of the warmest places to live in Alaska.
+- Fairbanks.
+There’s very little chance you haven’t heard of the University of Alaska Fairbanks and its Museum.
+And in terms of quality of life and access to amenities, the city stands right behind Juneau.
+If you want to move to Alaska, but the cold is not really your cup of tea, then you should go straight for Fairbanks.
+With an average summer temperature of 60 degrees, it is one of the warmest places to live in Alaska.

-The above mentioned cities are barely the top of the iceberg.
-There are so many wonderful places and cities to check out, depending on your goals – if you are interested in winter sports, go to Bethel, if low taxes are your priority – well that’s not hard to find in Alaska, not to mention that the crime rate in its major cities are incredibly low – Wrangell standing at 1, 410 crimes per 100, 000 people.
+The above-mentioned cities are barely the tip of the iceberg.
+There are so many wonderful places and cities to check out.
+If you love winter sports, go to Bethel.
+If low taxes are your priority – well, that’s not hard to find in Alaska.
+And if safety is your main concern, the crime rate in Alaska’s major cities is incredibly low – Wrangell standing at 1, 410 crimes per 100, 000 people.

-In terms of business opportunities, Alaska is becoming more and more popular in the technology and healthcare sector and as in every other state, the bigger the city that you move to, the more chances you have for your career to grow.
+In terms of business opportunities, Alaska is becoming more and more popular in the technology and healthcare sectors.
+And as in every other state, the bigger the city, the more chances you have for career advancement.
 However, if this is not your priority or you are happy with hospitality or a fishing job, then any city in Alaska would suit you.

-- Alaska has an enormous storage of water – there are more than 3 000 rivers and over 3 million lakes only in the state of Alaska
+- Alaska has enormous storage of water.
+There are more than 3 000 rivers and over 3 million lakes only in the state of Alaska

 - Alaska has the highest number of active glaciers, equaling 5% of the state’s surface.
-In total, Alaska has around 100, 000 glaciers
+In total, the state has around 100, 000 glaciers

-- In my head for some reason glaciers and volcanoes don’t stand hand in hand (honestly, don’t know why), but Alaska has more than 70 potentially active volcanoes, which is not great given that Alaska gets approximately 5 000 earthquakes each year
+- The state also has more than 70 potentially active volcanoes, which is not great considering that Alaska gets approximately 5 000 earthquakes each year

-And of course, you can explore all of the National Parks located in Alaska, but let’s face it – any place in Alaska looks and feels like a National Park.
-If you happen to be moving during the winter months, you should take a look at our tips on How to move in the winter.
-And should you need to transport your automobile to Alaska, we can help with that year around.
+And of course, you can explore all of the National Parks in Alaska.
+But let’s face it – any place in Alaska looks and feels like a National Park.